entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 342. Sub-median-dorsal plate: absent (0); present (1).
 >  - The sub-median-dorsal plate is present in some coccosteomorph arthrodires, such as *Harrytoombsia*, *Camuropiscis*, and *Rolfosteus*.
 It articulates with the carinal process of median dorsal plate.

+343. Dermal contact between posterior lateral and posterior dorsolateral plate: absent (0); present (1).
+>  -  In some coccosteomorph arthrodires, such as *Camuropiscis*, *Rolfoste*, and *Fallacosteus*, the posterior lateral plate does not contact the posterior dorsolateral plate on the dermal surface.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.